|

 location, size, timestamp, and version,

-Additional details about your system configuration can be
+Windows configuration can be

 obtained by clicking on the fox icon image.
 Clicking on the Montage